nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ## Event Features

-### AddEvent Feature
+### AddEventCommand Feature

-#### Proposed Implementation
+#### Implementation
-The proposed `AddEvent` feature is facilitated by the `AddressBook` Model.
+The proposed `AddEventCommand` feature is facilitated by the `AddressBook` Model.
 The `AddressBook` contains information on the list of people and the current events available (i.e: `UniqueEventList` and `UniquePersonList`).
 The `AddEventParser`  serves as an additional <i>abstraction of logic</i> to determine the validity of an Event on the following conditions, and throws an appropriate exception based on the following conditions.

 * Valid Client Name : An event is tagged to a single Client.
 The Client’s name must already exist in the `UniqueEventList`.
 If said person specified does not exist, the `AddEventParser` throws an: `InvalidPersonException`